 - Read the package insert and follow directions carefully.
 If there is an insert, save it to refer to later.

 - Never apply them to wounds or damaged skin.

-- Do not use under a tight bandage.
+- Do not use them under a tight bandage.

 - If you are allergic to aspirin or are taking blood thinners, check with your doctor before using topical medications that contain salicylates.

 Hot or cold packs -- or sometimes a combination of the two -- can provide relief for sore muscles and joints.

 Cold numbs sore areas.
 It is especially helpful for the pain and swelling of an arthritis flare or joint injury, such as a sprained ankle.
 Cold may reduce inflammation by constricting blood flow to the injured area.

 You can apply cold using a commercial cold pack or with a water bottle filled with ice and cold water.